erenaltayy/Note-Keeper/README.md

 To contribute, please fork the repository, create a feature branch, make your changes, and submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.
 See the LICENSE file for details.

 ## Contact
-For any questions or feedback related to the project, please contact Eren Altay.
+For any questions or feedback related to the project, please contact me.